 The following fruits are in season in spring.

 Though predominantly associated with winter, you can continue to find lush, juicy grapefruit well into the spring months, offering a burst of color before the first warm-weather fruits arrive.
 Grapefruit makes a wonderful addition to salads and grain dishes such as our Freekeh Tabbouleh with Grapefruit.
+Check out our guide to grapefruit for even more tips!

 Selection Choose white or yellow grapefruits for more tart flavor, red for more sweetness.
 Pink varieties fall somewhere between the two.
 Perfectly ripened grapefruit has slightly flattened sides and a healthy sheen on its skin.
 The fruit should feel heavy in your hand.